AP Top 25: Washington into top 5 for 1st time in 6 years. Air Force ranked for 1st time since 2019

 Now the Falcons are 6-0 for the first time since 2002 and ranked for the first time since the last three Top 25s of the 2019 season.
 Air Force finished that season 11-2 and No. 22 in the country.

-The other teams to move into the Top 25 this week have been here earlier in the season.
+The other teams to move into the Top 25 have been here earlier in the season.

 — No. 20 Missouri bounced right back into the rankings after winning at Kentucky.